Press release (or news release) template

 Photo

-Link to high resolution: [link to photo – something 2 mbs or more should work, but you want something that has minimum 300 dpi.]
+Link to high resolution: [link to photo – something 2 mbs or more should work, but you want something that has minimum 300 dpi (dots per inch).]

 Caption: [30-word, lead-style caption to accompany photo.]